apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/index.md

 invoke `responder` with `req, res, err, piece`.
 Implements `self.routes.insert`.
 Also used by the optional `apostrophe-pieces-rest-api` module.

+If `req.piece` has a `_copyingId` property, fetch that piece and, if we have permission to edit, copy its non-schema-based top level areas into the new piece.
+This accounts for content editor-modal.js doesn't know about.
 ### convertUpdateAndRefresh(*req*, *responder*) *[api]*
-Update the existing piece at `req.piece`
+Update the piece object at `req.piece`
-(usually populated via the requirePiece middleware) based on `req.body`, fetch the updated piece and invoke `responder` with `req, res, err, piece`.
+(usually populated via the requirePiece middleware or by the insert route) based on `req.body`, fetch the updated piece and invoke `responder` with `req, res, err, piece`.
 Implements the back end of the `update` route, also used by the optional `apostrophe-pieces-rest-api` module.
+### copyExtraAreas(*req*, *copyFrom*, *piece*, *callback*) *[api]*
+Copy top-level areas present in `copyFrom` to `piece`, leaving any that are already present in `piece` alone.
+The copy mechanism in the piece editor modal only knows about noncontextual schema fields, this method is called on the server side to copy contextual and undeclared areas too
+### copyExtras(*req*, *copyFrom*, *piece*, *callback*) *[api]*
+An empty stub you may override to copy extra properties not visible to the schema when the user carries out a "copy piece" operation.
+At this point schema fields and top level extra areas have already been copied
 ### getCreateControls(*req*) *[api]*

 ### getEditControls(*req*) *[api]*